Existence of phase transition for percolation using the Gaussian Free Field: Introduction

 All the results in this paper can be extended to site percolation, finite dependent percolation and random-cluster models via classical comparisons, see respectively \cite{GriSta98}, \cite{LigSchSta97} and \cite{Gri06}.
 The coupling between random-cluster models and the Ising/Potts model implies that the results translate into results on the latter as well.

 \paragraph{Existing results.} Our results should be put in context with the previous partial results regarding the Benjamini-Schramm questions.

 As already mentioned, Peierls proved \cite{Pei36} that the Ising phase transition is non-trivial for $\Z^2$ through bounding the number of cut sets of specific size disconnecting a vertex from infinity.
-The existence of a non-trivial phase transition for the Ising model implies, via monotonicity arguments, the existence of a non-trivial phase transition for Bernoulli percolation on $\Z^d$, $d\geq2$.
+Peierls' proof also applies to Bernoulli percolation and can be easily extended to all $\Z^d$ ($d\geq2$) using monotonicity arguments.
 See also Lebowitz and Mazel \cite{lebowitz1998improved} and Balister and Bollob\'as \cite{balister2007counting} for estimates on the number of cut sets of $\Z^d$.
 The cut set method was extended to Cayley graphs of finitely presented groups by Babson and Benjamini \cite{babson1999cut} (see also the work of Timar \cite{timar2007cutsets}).
+As of today, a technique bounding the number of cut sets of a certain cardinality has not been found for general graphs.

 Say that a graph $G$ has {\em polynomial growth} if $\limsup \tfrac1{r^d}|{\rm B}_r(x)|<+\infty$ for some $d>0$.
-As a consequence of Gromov's celebrated theorem \cite{gromov1981groups}, every infinite finitely generated group of polynomial growth, which is not virtually $\Z$, contains a subgroup isomorphic to $\Z^2$ \cite[Proposition 7.18]{LyoPer17}.
+As a consequence of Gromov's celebrated theorem \cite{gromov1981groups}, every infinite finitely generated group of polynomial growth, which is not virtually $\Z$ (in the group theoretical sense), contains a subgroup isomorphic to $\Z^2$ \cite[Proposition 7.18]{LyoPer17}.
 Hence, there exists a Cayley graph of such groups that has a subgraph isomorphic to $\Z^2$.
 Since the property that $p_c(G)<1$ is stable under quasi-isometries \cite[Theorem 7.15]{LyoPer17}, all the Cayley graphs of such groups have non-trivial phase transitions.
-This method was also used by Muchnik and Pak in \cite{MP01} to prove $p_c(G)<1$ for Grigorchuk groups which are a class of intermediate growth groups.
+This method was also used by Muchnik and Pak in \cite{MP01} to prove $p_c(G)<1$ for Grigorchuk groups which are a class of groups with intermediate (i.e.~faster than polynomial but slower than exponential) growth.

 Lyons has proved \cite{Lyons95} that every Cayley graph of {\em exponential growth} (i.e.~satisfying that $\liminf \tfrac1r\log |{\rm B}_r(x)|>0$) has a non-trivial phase transition.
 As noted in \cite[Page 264]{LyoPer17}, the fact that $p_c(G)<1$ for quasi-transitive graphs $G$ with exponential growth can also be easily obtained from the finiteness of the susceptibility for subcritical percolation; see \cite{AizBar87,Men86,DumTas15}.